One test, one watch: the Mido Multifort Patrimony

 • Price: 780 euros with the leather strap

-• Available from many retailers, in Paris you can for example take a look at Bucherer.
+• Available from many retailers, in Paris for example you can take a trip to Bucherer.

 Don, the master of watches